pbrosseau/spectroPS/README.md

 desired spectrum.

 ![alt text](https://github.com/pbrosseau/spectroPS/blob/main/spectroPS_test_goal.png?raw=true)
+Fig. 1: Blue: spectrum of pulse without an amplitude mask and orange: desired pulse spectrum.

 This task is complicated by several factors, as the ideal amplitude mask is not exactly equal to the desired spectrum divided by the measured un-masked spectrum.
 First, the AOPDF masks the amplitude rather than the intensity, so the square root of the measured